 Impact of Domestic Abuse

-There’s no right or wrong way to feel.
+There’s no right or wrong way to feel after experiencing abuse.
 The way you react emotionally to domestic abuse will depend on the situation itself and will be entirely personal to you.
+It is important to know that any feelings or emotions you have are ok and experiencing abuse is never your fault.

 Help and Support

-In immediate danger, always call 999.
+If you or someone else is in immediate danger, always call 999.
+Whether you choose to report anything to the police is entirely your decision.
 If you would like to report an incident to the police you can call 101; we can support you through this process as well as talk you through any options or questions you have.

-If you would prefer not to speak to the police and would like to speak to someone independent then we, here at the Victim Care Service, are here when you are ready.
-We can support you no matter how long ago you experienced this abuse; whether it has been days, weeks or years after an incident.
+If you would prefer not to speak to the police and would like to speak to someone independent then our caseworkers, here at the Victim Care Service, are here when you are ready.
+We can support you no matter how long ago you experienced the abuse; whether it has been days, weeks or years after an incident.

 The Victim Care Service